railsrumble/railsrumble.github.com/rules.markdown

 However, at the end of the competition, **your application must be deployed to Heroku** at the given app.
 This is what will be judged.

 Related to deploying at Heroku, the \*.r14.railsrumble.com subdomained URLs we provide are the **official URLs** judges will be sent to.
 If you have a custom domain, you **must still support requests coming into the subdomain URL we provide**.

+### Building Native Apps

+We ask that judges mostly consider the Ruby part of each entry and we ask that you write the most important parts of your entry in Ruby.
+It doesn't have to be all Ruby, but this is a Ruby competition, so please use your best judgement.

+We have also found that people are generally reluctant to download and install native apps during the judging period of the rumble, so take that into consideration.
+Additionally, not everyone uses iOS or Android or OS X. If you build a native app on a single platform, there will almost certainly be a percentage of people that are unable to try it, even if they wanted.

+If you do build a native app, you may be asked to provide proof of commit history and access to source code to the organizers, as your native app's code won't be deployed to Heroku.

+If you'd still like to build a native app, please take these details into consideration and disclose what was used to build each part of your entry in your team's entry's description, prior to the end of the competition.

 ### Third Party Software